ayan-cs/bangla-ocr-transformer/README.md

     - **`DataGenerator`** creates data streaming from the `data` directory to the `DataLoader` during training and inference.
     - **`Tokenizer`** performs preprocessing the ground truths.
 The operations include text padding, generating numeric representation, creating and keeping records of vocabulary etc.
     - **`LabelSmoothing`** contains the loss function.
 - **`single_image_infernece.py`** : As the name itself explains its functionality, it predicts/infers from a single image.
-All you need to do is to put that image inside the `data` folder and pass a command line argument containing the image name.
+All you need to do is to put that image inside the `data` folder and update the `inference_config.yaml` file accordingly.
 The code will do necessary preprocessing and generate its predictions.
 For details, visit the upcoming section.
 - **`train_config.yaml`** : This contains necessary parameters required while training.
     - **epoch** : Specify the number of epochs.
     - **batch_size** : Specify the batch size accordint to your computing power and capacity.